rails/rails/guides/source/asset_pipeline.md

 Propshaft organizes assets within the `app/assets` directory, which includes subdirectories like `images`, `javascripts`, and `stylesheets`.
-You can place your JavaScript, CSS, and image files into these directories, and Propshaft will automatically manage them during the precompilation process.
+You can place your JavaScript, CSS, image files, and other assets into these directories, and Propshaft will manage them during the precompilation process.

-However, you can add additional asset paths for Propshaft to search by modifying `config.assets.paths` in your `config/assets.rb` file.
+You can also add additional asset paths for Propshaft to search by modifying `config.assets.paths` in your `config/initializers/assets.rb` file.
+For example:

-For example, to add a custom directory, you can do:

 ```ruby
 # Add additional assets to the asset load path.
 Rails.application.config.assets.paths << Emoji.images_path
 ```

-Propshaft makes all assets from all the paths it has been configured with available for serving.
-During the precompilation process, Propshaft will **copy all of these assets into `public/assets`**, ensuring that every asset in the configured paths is available for production use.
-This is unlike Sprockets, which did not automatically copy assets into the public folder unless they were explicitly included in one of the bundled assets.
-With Propshaft, assets from any configured path are ready for serving without extra configuration.
+Propshaft will make all assets from the configured paths available for serving.
+During the precompilation process, Propshaft copies these assets into the `public/assets` directory, ensuring they are ready for production use.
+This is different from Sprockets, which required explicit inclusion of assets in the precompile list if they were not part of the bundled assets.

-These assets can be referenced through their logical path using the normal helpers like `asset_path`, `image_tag`, `javascript_include_tag`, and all the other asset helper tags.
-These logical references are automatically converted into digest-aware paths in production when `assets:precompile` has been run through the JSON mapping file found in` public/assets/.manifest.json`.
+Assets can be referenced through their logical paths using helpers like `asset_path`, `image_tag`, `javascript_include_tag`, and other asset helper tags.
+After running `assets:precompile` in production, these logical references are automatically converted into their fingerprinted paths using the `manifest.json` file found in `public/assets`.

 #### CSS and ERB